IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“How easy it is to make people believe a lie, and hard it is to undo that work again!”
 (Often paraphrased as “It's easier to fool people than to convince them that they have been fooled.”)

+>“Man is a Religious Animal.
+He is the only Religious Animal.
+He is the only animal that has the True Religion--several of them.
+He is the only animal that loves his neighbor as himself and cuts his throat if his theology isn't straight.
+He has made a graveyard of the globe in trying his honest best to smooth his brother's path to happiness and heaven....The higher animals have no religion.
+And we are told that they are going to be left out in the Hereafter.
+I wonder why?
+It seems questionable taste.”

 >“The easy confidence with which I know another man's religion is folly teaches me to suspect that my own is also.”

 >“Lincoln's <a href="https://en.wikipedia.org/wiki/Emancipation_Proclamation" target="_blank">Proclamation</a> ... not only set the black slaves free, but set the white man free also.”